 - Ara (rice wine)

-Football and futsal are quite famous in Bhutan as well.
+Football and futsal are popular in Bhutan as well.

 27. Thangka paintings

-Thangkas can be an ideal souvenir to bring home for family members, relatives, and friends from Bhutan.
+Thangaka can be an ideal souvenir to gift family or friends.

 28. Phallus paintings

-However, these paintings are not found on the walls of community temples and dzongs.
+Phallus paintings are found on the walls of several houses and buildings.

 29. Railway Stations and Airports in Bhutan